2donet/2donet.github.io/index.md

 Public nonprofit project under development **[details](/2020/06/27/2do.net)**

-# Connect ideas
+# Share ideas
-This is a a place to publish nonprofit project
+This is a place for publishing ideas and nonprofit project.
 * **feedback** - view and comment
 * **supplies** - suggest resources (data, tools,?)
 * **cowork** - get things done.

 ## Coop with users and orgs
 Describe what's on your mind and share it with the community.
-Start or join projects dedicated to a specified goal.

 ## Community cooperatives [add](/add)
 Collaborate with others at a place of your choice.